 Polyurethane foam has a good resistance in chemical environment and does not easily change its properties, while expanded polystyrene is more sensitive to the action of solvents based on oil or gasoline, certain adhesives or some insecticides.

 - Easy assembly:

-While expanded polystyrene requires adhesive layers, along with additional fasteners; polyurethane foam, either applied as such or part of a sandwich panel, is easy to apply, minimizing thermal bridges and ensuring good insulation of the entire building.
+While expanded polystyrene requires adhesive layers, along with additional fasteners; polyurethane foam, either applied as such or part of a thermo-insulating panel, is easy to apply, minimizing thermal bridges and ensuring good insulation of the entire building.